Power Serve - understanding the modern day biomechanics

 - Absolutely ESSENTIAL.
 Without bending, we will not have the SPRING effect to push up.
 When do we start bending is KEY.

-- The bending of legs should follow NATURALLY from the POINTING up of tossing arm at the BALL
+- The bending of legs should follow NATURALLY in sync with pushing out of tossing arm from inner thigh out and up.

 - Twisting and Leaning of Opposite Hip to hitting hand